MartinThoma/activity_tracker/README.md

 ...
 ```

 This produces a CSV file [like this](https://gist.github.com/MartinThoma/d8dbccb795016bc5c1090b8f48c1ed0d).

-You can visualize it via:
+That CSV can be visualized via:

 ```bash
 $ activity_tracker visualize --help